Scheduled Personal Property Coverage [Insure Your Valuables]

 Scheduling your personal property

-To get your belongings scheduled, you can send a picture of the receipt to your insurance agent to prove the value at the purchase time.
-It’s worth noting, though, that the value may change over time.
-It’s recommended to hire an appraiser every few years to determine the actual value of these expensive items, as they will factor in current market rates and any appreciation or depreciation.
+It’s worth noting that the value of your items may change over time.
+It can be wise to hire an appraiser every few years to determine the updated value of your expensive items, as they will factor in current market rates and any appreciation or depreciation.
+You can then make any necessary changes to your policy to ensure that you always have the right amount of coverage.

 How much does scheduled personal property cost?